How to Request a Recommendation on LinkedIn

 In addition, consider adding a length guideline.
 This serves two purposes.
 First, it gives people an idea of how long this task will take.
 Second, it relieves the stress of wondering whether they're writing too much or too little.

-You should never ask for something without offering value first.
+Never ask for something without offering value first.
 Before sending your recommendation request, find something to send to your contact, such as an interesting blog post, webinar invitation, research report, or even a referral.

 Instead of thinking about what you find most interesting, think about what would be most helpful to your contact.
-Spend some time searching for something truly valuable if you expect to receive a well thought out recommendation in return.

-5) Send the request.
+5. Send the request

 Email Template to Request a LinkedIn Recommendation